Leelu55/Articulus/README.md

 ### Installing npm Packages:

-to install all necessary libraries run `npm install`
+To install all necessary libraries run `npm install`

 ### Run on Device

-1. USB-connect your Android phone or tablet to the computer and <a href="https://developer.android.com/studio/debug/dev-options">configure the developer mode on your mobile device</a>
+1. USB-connect your Android phone to the computer and <a href="https://developer.android.com/studio/debug/dev-options"> configure the developer mode</a>
-2. run `npm start` to start the Metro JS bundler
+2. Run `npm start` to start the Metro JS bundler
-3. in a second terminal run `npm run android` inside the project folder or run the app directly from Android Studio
+3. In a second terminal run `npm run android` inside the project folder or run the app directly from Android Studio

 ## Download